Given a singly linked list of nodes. Find the smallest and largest elements in linked list divisible by a given number .

-- After that check a condition that if max value is less then current node’s value and divisible by K then current node’s value is assign to max.
+- After that check a condition that if the max value is less then the current node’s value and divisible by K then current node’s value is assigned to max.

-- Similarly check if current node’s value is less than min value and divisible by k then current node’s value is assign to min.
-Repeat above two steps until end of list is reached.
+- Similarly check if the current node’s value is less than min value and divisible by k then the current node’s value is assigned to min.
+Repeat above two steps until the end of the list is reached.

 Below is the implementation of the above approach: